The incredible PICO DO ARIEIRO MADEIRA – Sunrise spots, hike & more

 Best viewpoints at Pico do Arieiro

 There are a few viewpoints at Pico do Arieiro which you can check out.
 The first one is located right next to the parking lot.
-The other two include a little hike to the balconies.
-Below are all the three viewpoints at Pico do Arieiro specified with accompanied photos of what you can expect.
+The other two include a little hike to the balcony section.
+Below are all three viewpoints at Pico do Arieiro specified with accompanying photos of what you can expect.

 Miradouro Juncal

-Miradouro Juncal is the viewpoint next to the parking lot which is very, very easy to reach with only a 5 minute walk on a dirt trail.
-The viewpoint itself is a balcony with a few natural seats.
-But there is a hill next to the balcony where you can find your own spot.
-Also for photography the hill is a better place to install yourself than on the balcony.
+Miradouro Juncal is the viewpoint next to the parking lot which is very easy to reach with only a 5-minute walk on a dirt trail.
+The balcony viewpoint has a few natural seats.
+But there is a hill next to the balcony where you also can find a spot.
+Also for photography, the hill is a better place to install yourself than on the balcony viewpoint.
 You can easily bring your whole family from (very) young to old to this viewpoint.
 This is THE popular sunrise spot on Madeira, so you can expect it to be busy.
-There is a chance you have to share the sunrise hill with tens, if not a hundred other people.
-But not in low season of course.
+There is a chance you have to share the sunrise hill with tens if not a hundred other people during the high season.
+This won’t be the case during the low season.

-From Miradouro Juncal you’ll look straight into the valley of Fajã da Nogueira with wonderful views on the ocean. íf you can see the ocean.
-I actually hope not for you, because this means you’ll have a blanket of clouds beneath you.
+From Miradouro Juncal you’ll look straight into the valley of Fajã da Nogueira with wonderful views on the ocean.
+The other side is when you can see the ocean you won’t have a sea of clouds beneath you.
 On a clear day without clouds the sunrise is also beautiful, don’t get me wrong.
-But the special effect is definitely the clouds in combination with the golden light of the sunrise.
+But the special effect is the sea of clouds in combination with the golden light of the sunrise.
 It will take your breath away when the light touches the clouds and paints the landscape in an orange tone.
-Below two pictures of the sunrise at Pico do Arieiro, obviously taken on two different mornings so you can see the difference.
+Below are two pictures of the sunrise at Pico do Arieiro, obviously taken on two different mornings so you can see the difference.

-Below a picture during another sunrise which was beautiful as well, but the clouds were only above the ocean
+Another picture during sunrise which was beautiful as well, but the clouds were only above the ocean

 There are many creative angles to find at Miradouro Juncal, especially if you work with different focal lengths which gives a new perspective to the scene every time.